Meet the Board and Staff of the Red Lodge Area Community Foundation

 “RLACF is doing so much to help our community, by convening, incubating, and directly serving community initiatives.
 I’m proud to be part of this dynamic and impactful organization.”

 Tracy Timmons is a Montana native.
-She pursued a corporate career in Spokane, WA, serving in every operational capacity before being selected to facilitate cross-functional management training to Teamsters, Managers, and Support Staff, in the Pacific Northwest & Canada.
-When she and her husband Dustin started a family, she transferred back to Montana, where she was promoted into sales and successfully developed four new company territories in Billings, Great Falls, (MT) Cheyenne, and Casper (WY).
-On her oldest daughter’s first day of school, she left her corporate position and joined the Parent Teachers Association.
-25 years later, Nonprofit work is still her passion.
-Tracy served on the Roberts School board, Roberts Community Foundation, established the Roberts Community Council, expanded the Rock Creek Ranchers 4-H club, creating the club’s first youth leadership team, still going strong 17 years later.
+She pursued a corporate career in Spokane, WA, serving in every operational capacity before being selected to facilitate cross-functional management training to teamsters, managers, and support staff in the Pacific Northwest and Canada.
+When she and her husband Dustin started a family, she transferred back to Montana, where she was promoted into sales and successfully developed four new company territories in Billings, Great Falls, Cheyenne, and Casper.

-Luke Doucette, Associate Executive Director
+Luke Doucette, Associate Director

 “I feel fortunate to work at the Foundation and to have met so many people who are passionate about the good work they are doing in our community.”